Coping With Rheumatoid Arthritis

-You want the acceptance and peace, but you have to work for it.
+You want acceptance and peace, but you have to work for it.
 Positive coping following a chronic medical diagnosis does not happen magically.
 Instead, it requires an effort that is deliberate, organized and followed with consistency.
-You need a plan for coping with rheumatoid arthritis.
-Here it is.
+So, you need a plan for coping with rheumatoid arthritis.

 Minimize the Negatives

 You can never reduce all the stress that is factoring into your life.
 With RA, you can never make symptoms disappear, but by following a few tips, you can diminish the symptoms and lower your stress.

 Reduce the Weight

 Every time you move, your muscles, bones and joints need to work.
 The more weight you have to move, the more work it is for your body.
 With RA, your joints will take the brunt of this work and feel worse.